sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/compile-dependences.md

 1. [AWS S3](https://aws.amazon.com/s3/): An object storage can be used in production environment.
 2. [MinIO](https://min.io/): An object storage can be used in production environment which is compatible with AWS S3.
 3. [POSIX Filesystem](https://en.wikipedia.org/wiki/POSIX): Local filesystem is used for experiencing the basic features of SP and understanding how SP works.
-The piece data created by SP cannot be getted within the network and can only be used on a single machine.
+The piece data created by SP cannot be got within the network and can only be used on a single machine.

 ### Install Dependencies